-- A. Pre-hospital providers shall complete a patient care report on each patient transported and submit a copy to the receiving facility. - B. Pre-hospital patient care reports shall include any significant exposure to patient body substances. - C. Providers who have been significantly exposed during patient care are to seek treatment at the emergency department that patient was transported to. - D. If patients transported by pre-hospital services are diagnosed as having a communicable or infectious disease, the involved pre-hospital personnel shall be notified by the Occupational Health department within seventy-two (72) hours after the confirmed diagnosis. - E. If EMS personnel that are transporting a patient are directly exposed to a patient's body substances, the pre-hospital personnel should indicate "Significant Exposure" on the run sheet. - F. All pre-hospital care providers, including those from outlying areas, shall complete an incident form with an explanation of "Significant Exposure." - G. Types of Exposure - i.
+- A. Pre-hospital providers shall complete a patient care report on each patient transported and submit a copy to the receiving facility. - B. Pre-hospital patient care reports shall include any significant exposure to patient body substances. - C. If patients transported by pre-hospital services are diagnosed as having a communicable or infectious disease, the involved pre-hospital personnel shall be notified by the hospital's Infection Control department within seventy-two (72) hours after the confirmed diagnosis.
+The designated employer or person in charge of the pre-hospital service has the responsibility of notification of the involved pre-hospital providers. - D. If EMS personnel that are transporting a patient are directly exposed to a patient's body substances, the pre-hospital personnel should indicate "Significant Exposure" on the run sheet. - E. All pre-hospital care providers, including those from outlying areas, shall complete an incident form with an explanation of "Significant Exposure." - F. Types of Exposure - i.
 Parenteral (i.e., needle stick) - ii.
 Mucous membrane (eyes, mouth, genital) - iii.
-Significant skin exposure (i.e., open sores, cuts, cracks in skin) to blood, urine, saliva, bile, semen - H. When a hospital patient with a listed communicable disease is to be transported by pre-hospital personnel, the hospital staff sending the patient shall inform the pre-hospital personnel of any precautions to be taken to protect against exposure to disease.
+Significant skin exposure (i.e., open sores, cuts, cracks in skin) to blood, urine, saliva, bile, semen - G. When a hospital patient with a listed communicable disease is to be transported by pre-hospital personnel, the hospital staff sending the patient shall inform the pre-hospital personnel of any precautions to be taken to protect against exposure to disease.
 If the pre-hospital personnel fail to take precautions and a significant exposure occurs, the prehospital personnel shall complete an incident report form and send it to the EMS System office

-I. Pre-hospital personnel shall maintain all information received as confidential medical records.
+H. Pre-hospital personnel shall maintain all information received as confidential medical records.